arokettu/torrent-file-cli/docs/create-update.rst

         Torrent piece length in bytes.
 Must be a power of 2 and at least 16KiB.
         It can be written with ``K`` suffix for KiB and ``M`` for MiB.
         Default: ``512K``
+--piece-align, --no-piece-align
+        Align files to piece boundaries by inserting pad files.
+        The option is ignored for V2 and V1+V2 torrent files because files in V2 are always aligned.
+        Default: ``--no-piece-align``

 See :ref:`torrent-common-options` section for options common to creation and modification.